goksgreat/spacex/README.md

 It only provides the data that is required for rendering the UI and nothing more thus converting a huge json response to concised json response

 `https://spacex.gauravsharma.dev/api/v1/launches`

+### Lazy Loading Images

+Images are lazy loaded and a placeholder image is shown to the user while the images are loading

 ## Unit Tests